-He was the son of John Bernard Hughes and Beatrice Maud Hughes.
-The family hailed from Palmerston North, Wellington, New Zealand.
+Flight Sergeant John William Hughes (41436) served with the Royal New Zealand Air Force during the Second World War.
+He was the son of John Bernard Hughes and Beatrice Maud Hughes of Palmerston North, Wellington, New Zealand.

+John William Hughes’ grave is in Grave 3, St. Mary’s Cemetery, Limavady, Co.
+Londonderry.
 Fellow New Zealander John Gouinlock Anderson and Canadian Frederick Dick Butland died in the same incident.
-They are buried next to each other in Christ Church, Church of Ireland Churchyard, Drumachose, Co.
+They are buried next to each other in Christ Church Churchyard, Drumachose, Co.
 Londonderry.